Jon Christos: 2006–present

 The new decade began as the previous year with Christos singing this time at the memorial service of Maggie Jones, who played Blanche Hunt in the long running British TV series Coronation Street.

-Much of the year was devoted to charity raising events throughout the UK (see Charity Work section), but during the summer Christos returned to Cheshire to perform in the popular Tameside Splendid Weekend classical concert.
+Much of the year was devoted to charity raising events throughout the UK (see 'Charity work' section), but during the summer Christos returned to Cheshire to perform in the popular Tameside Splendid Weekend classical concert.
 Autumn appearances included a return to Buile Hill Park to present and perform at the BBC Proms in the Park televised live concert featuring John Barrowman and Juliette Pochin and the Inspiration for Women Awards at Cadogan Hall, London.

 2011 appearances included a performance at the Inspiration for Women Awards at Royce Hall, UCLA, Los Angeles US hosted by Alison Sweeney.

 During 2012 Christos duetted with Jenny Williams at the Inspiration for Women Awards Cadogan Hall, London, Beverley Knight, Matt Cardle and Blake also appeared at the event.

 In February 2013 Christos joined with other artists to create a new show 'Broadway and Beyond' with the intention of taking it to the corporate stage as well as smaller theatres around the country., during the summer the show was performed at Jodrell Bank supporting the Halle Orchestra.

-During 2014 Christos was booked to perform on P&O Cruises by Garston Entertainment Ltd. He also headlined the Spirit of Salford Weekend with Ren Harvieu.
+During 2014 Christos was booked to perform on P&O Cruises by Garston Entertainment.
+He also headlined the Spirit of Salford Weekend with Ren Harvieu.

 The beginning of 2015 saw Christos entertain on the P&O Cruises Oriana in the Caribbean and for Warner Leisure Hotels.
 On July 4, 2015 Christos performed at the Anglican Liverpool Cathedral to celebrate the Cunard Line 175th anniversary of the first ship to set out on a pioneering voyage to North America.
 Amongst the guest list was Thelma Barlow and Roy Barraclough, best known for their performances in Coronation Street, broadcasters Jennie Bond, one time royal correspondent for the BBC, Michael Buerk, Lord Prescott, who, before his political career, worked as a steward on a number of Cunard vessels, and Lord David Steel.

 in October 2015 a Star Ball at the Hilton hotel Deansgate with guests including Jorgie Porter Nicole Barber-Lane Tricia Penrose and Ray Quinn saw Christos appear as a surprise singing waiter.
 He also formed the duo to be known as Il Destino (Classical Crossover Duo) with musical theatre performer Adam Lacey.

 In January 2016 Christos embarked on the cruise ship RMS Queen Mary 2 to sing with mezzo-soprano Danielle Louise Thomas, following this while continuing to develop the duo Il Destino (Classical Crossover Duo) he performed regularly on cruise ships, for Warner Leisure Hotels. and in Guernsey.